crash1115/5e-training/README.md

 ## License
 - This work is licensed under the [Foundry Virtual Tabletop EULA - Limited License Agreement for Module Development](https://foundryvtt.com/article/license/).
+- Versions 1.0.1 and later use the MIT license.
+Prior versions are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)